alexpeter-pen/MusicL/Note.md

 This would mean that the pause is a part of the same rhythmic local group.

 All other elements like stress, and accent are added in the same manner.

+g4':tr or g4':t means a trill on g in one octave above the predefined or just first (called one-lined) octave if nothing is predefined

+Declaration should contain the definition of trill in a form that describes intention, alike

+::thrill:cdcd...